Inclusive Tourism

 For Banff and Canmore operators managing seasonal workforces, training needs to be practical, accessible, and repeatable.
 Staff change.
 Standards should not.

+Tourism businesses interested in developing inclusive policies may also want to review our guide on workplace inclusion strategies for Bow Valley employers.
 For the legal and compliance layer, the Hospitality Human Rights Playbook gives a clear overview of what Alberta operators need to know.

 Marketing Authentically